 One thing to know about waste is that it is fantastic at camouflage and blends really well into our processes.

 When you track it and measure it, you'll quickly see this seemingly harmless little bit of waste multiples over weeks, months, and years.
 It sucks the dollars out of your profit and the precious time and energy out of employees.
-Below is a real-life calculation from an organization who identified waste in the seemingly innocuous task of walking back-and-forth from the printer...
+Below is a real-life calculation from an organization that identified waste in the seemingly innocuous task of walking back and forth from the printer...

-flow.
 In Cannsult's 8 waste course, we walk you through a real-life example from a government agency working to find waste in their job posting process.
-Our Lean Six Sigma Master Black Belts helped them put together a process map, where the team worked with them identified waste on the physical map (spoiler alert!
-Every stickie dot, pink stickie and purple stickie indicates waste!).
+Our Lean Six Sigma Master Black Belts helped them put together a process map, where the team worked with them to identify waste on the physical map (spoiler alert!
+Every sticky dot, pink stickies, and purple stickies indicates waste!).